-• If the rear lights of the trailer are not correctly connected, the vehicle's electronic system may be damaged.
+• If the rear lights of the trailer are not correctly connected, the vehicle electronics may be damaged.

-• If the trailer absorbs excessive electric current, the vehicle's electronic system may be damaged. • Never connect the trailer's electric system directly to the electrical connections of the tail lights or any other power sources.
+If the trailer absorbs excessive electric current, the vehicle electronics may be damaged.

+Never connect the trailer's electric system directly to the electrical connections of the tail lights or any other power sources.
 Only use the connections intended for providing electric current to the trailer.